matanlurey/griddle/README.md

 Changes or requests that do not match the following criteria will be rejected:

 1. Common decency as described by the [Contributor Covenant][code-of-conduct].
-2. Making this library brittle/extensible by other libraries.
+2. Making this library brittle.
 3. Adding platform-specific functionality.
 4. A somewhat arbitrary bar of "complexity", everything should be _easy to use_.